Many farmland owners have purchased land as an investment and need assistance and expertise in managing it.

 American agriculture is undergoing a massive change.
-As of 2018, nearly 60 percent of Iowa’s farmland is owned by people who don’t farm.
+As of 2017, nearly 40% of U.S. farmland is owned by people who don’t farm.
 While some of these owners are retired farmers, about a third of them have no farming experience at all.1

 Agriculture is considered a specialty asset class, and many of these owners may have purchased the land as an investment.
 But farms face unique challenges and managing them is important for making an agriculture investment worthwhile.